nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 ### Superstorm Sandy’s coastal flooding damaged hundreds of thousands of homes

-When superstorm Sandy hit New York City in October 2012, 52 people died as a result of injuries and there were increases in deaths from other causes, such as chronic health conditions.
-Thousands of people were evacuated from hospitals, nursing homes and other facilities, two million homes and facilities lost power, and the storm caused billions of dollars of damage to people’s homes and businesses.
+When Superstorm Sandy hit New York City in October 2012, 52 people died as a result of injuries and <a href="https://www.science.org/doi/10.1126/sciadv.adg6633">there were increases in deaths from other causes,</a> such as chronic health conditions.
+Thousands of people were evacuated from hospitals, nursing homes and other facilities.
+Two million homes and facilities lost power.
+Altogether, the storm caused billions of dollars of damage to people’s homes and businesses.

-The majority of the homes damaged and destroyed during Sandy were in <span style="font-weight: bold;">coastal areas (closer to the ocean)</span> where higher-than-normal tides (due to time of day, sea level rise, and lunar cycles) and powerful winds combined to send water rushing onto the shoreline.
+The majority of the homes damaged and destroyed during Sandy were in <span style="font-weight: bold;">coastal areas</span> where higher-than-normal tides (due to time of day, sea level rise, and lunar cycles) and powerful winds combined to send water rushing onto the shoreline.
 This is a storm surge.

 #### Most injury deaths during Sandy occurred at home